 NEFRC and county partners will work together to prepare for evacuations.

-The National Fish and Wildlife Foundation is doing a coastal resilience assessment of the St. Johns River watershed.
-This will provide a broad range of useful baseline data.
-Once this is complete, regional partners will meet to determine what data is needed for the various types of decisions to be made regarding resiliency issues.
-They will determine what data and/or analysis gaps exist, if any, and will work together to develop an approach to close the gaps.
-This will inform the community conversations.
+The National Fish and Wildlife Foundation recently completed a coastal resilience assessment of the St. Johns River watershed.
+This provides a broad range of useful baseline data.
+Regional partners have met to determine what data is needed for the various types of decisions to be made regarding resiliency issues.
+This will be turned into a regional exposure analysis that will inform the community conversations.

 Results of Previous Action